Watch this video of Mr Paul Magill, Consultant Orthopaedic Surgeon at UPMC Sports Surgery Clinic, discuss ‘What is Hip Arthritis?’

 This video was recorded as part of UPMC Sports Surgery Clinic’s Online Public Information Meeting, focusing on Orthopaedic Surgery.

-Mr Magill is a Consultant Trauma and Orthopaedic Surgeon working in Dublin, Newry and Belfast.
+Mr Magill is a Consultant Orthopaedic Surgeon at UPMC Sports Surgery Clinic in Santry Dublin who specialises in hip and knee.

 My name is Paul Magill I’m a consultant orthopaedic surgeon working in UPMC Sports Surgery Clinic in Santry.
 I specialize in hip replacements and knee replacements and this evening I’ll be discussing ‘Hip Arthritis’.